 The Giscome Portage trail is located north of Prince George.
 Follow Highway 97 north for 40 km, then turn right on Mitchell Road.
 You will see the trailhead on the left hand side of the road, after the second cattleguard, and before you have reached the parking lot of the Huble Homestead.

-There is also another access point where the trail comes out at Barney Creek Road (close to Summit Lake), which is 48 km north of Prince George on Highway 97.
+There is also another access point for the trail at at Barney [Creek] Road, which is 48 km north of Prince George on Highway 97.
+This is beside the Summit Lake transfer station.
 The closest communities are Prince George and Bear Lake.

 The Giscome Portage is a designated Heritage Trail operated by BC Parks.
 The trail is maintained by volunteers from the Caledonia Ramblers.
 If you're looking for more information about activities permitted on the trail and the facilities available, please visit their website.
 The recommended time of year to use the Giscome Portage is July to October, when the swampy ground is drier and the mosquitoes are manageable.

-Trail status, as of October 2019
+Trail status, as of May 26, 2023

 Dave King from the Caledonia Ramblers has cleared the south part of the trail from Mitchell Road to Tay Creek bridge.
 There was a lot of blowdown but the bridge is fine.
 The trail is very wet and has a large number of mosquitoes.
 Hiking is not recommended at the moment.
 The northern end from the bridge onwards has not been checked, but is assumed to be passable due to other traffic on the portage.